Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 1. **Multi-view graph structure learning using subspace merging on Grassmann manifold.** *Razieh Ghiasi et al, Multimedia Tools and Applications 2022.*  [[PDF]](https://arxiv.org/pdf/2204.05258.pdf) [[Author]]()

+1. **ASGNN: Graph Neural Networks with Adaptive Structure.** *Zepeng Zhang et al, arXiv 2022.*  [[PDF]](https://arxiv.org/pdf/2210.01002.pdf) [[Author]](https://home.zepengzhang.com/)

+1. **Self-organization Preserved Graph Structure Learning with Principle of Relevant Information.** *Qingyun Sun et al, AAAI 2023.*  [[PDF]](https://arxiv.org/pdf/2301.00015.pdf) [[Author]](https://sunqysunqy.github.io/)

 1. **Differentiable Graph Module (DGM) for Graph Convolutional Networks.** *Anees Kazi et al, IEEE TPAMI 2023.* [[PDF]](https://ieeexplore.ieee.org/document/9763421) [[Author]](https://campar.in.tum.de/Main/AneesKazi.html)
 Notes: The current GNNs are often restricted to the transductive setting and rely on the assumption that underlying graph is known and fixed.
 This paper proposes **Differentiable Graph Module (DGM)** that infers the graph directly from the data.
 Specifically, DGM is a learnable function that predicts edge probabilities in the graph which are optimal for the downstream task. **Latent Graph**: the graph itself is not be explicitly given.

-1. **ASGNN: Graph Neural Networks with Adaptive Structure.** *Zepeng Zhang et al, arXiv 2022.*  [[PDF]](https://arxiv.org/pdf/2210.01002.pdf) [[Author]](https://home.zepengzhang.com/)